Deborah Ross (politician)

 Ross was the Democratic nominee in the 2016 U.S. Senate election in North Carolina, unsuccessfully challenging Republican incumbent Richard Burr in the general election.

 Early life and education

 Ross was born in Philadelphia, Pennsylvania, on June 20, 1963, and grew up in Connecticut.
 She is the daughter of Barbara (née Klein) and Marvin Koff.
-Her father served as a physician in the Air Force during the Vietnam era and her mother taught preschool.
+Her father was an Air Force physician and her mother was a teacher.

 Ross earned her Bachelor of Arts degree from Brown University in 1985 and her Juris Doctor from the University of North Carolina School of Law in 1990.

 Legal career

-After graduating from law school, Ross worked for Raleigh-based Hunton and Williams as a tax litigator and municipal bond lawyer.
+After graduating from law school, Ross worked for Raleigh-based Hunton & Williams as a tax litigator and municipal bond lawyer.
 She taught at Duke Law School as a senior lecturing fellow.

 American Civil Liberties Union

 Ross was hired as state director for the American Civil Liberties Union (ACLU) of North Carolina in 1994.
 She worked on First Amendment and juvenile justice issues.
 Alongside Governor Jim Hunt and then State Senator Roy Cooper, she overhauled North Carolina's system for dealing with youth offenders.
 In response to racial profiling reports, she also successfully encouraged state police agencies to collect race-based statistics for traffic stops.
 Ross stepped down from her position at the ACLU in 2002 when she launched her state House campaign.